 Most of the work I do is from final stereo mixes, but I am able to do stem mastering.
 If you plan on sending me more than an instrumental stem and a vocal stem, please contact me to discuss how this will change the rate for mastering.

 This depends on how that one master is made.
 The most important consideration is vinyl.
 If you want a very loud and bright master for CD or streaming, that will not translate well to vinyl.
 In that situation, it is strongly advisable to make an alternate master for vinyl.

-Please keep in mind that all of the mastering services make adjustments to playback levels that usually makes more dynamic masters sound better than loud ones, but many of the biggest artists in the world are still making very loud masters for streaming services.
+Please keep in mind that all of the streaming services make adjustments to playback levels that often makes more dynamic masters sound better than loud ones, but many of the biggest artists in the world are still making very loud masters for streaming services.
 Both approaches are acceptable.